jontheepi/bad_batch_alert/README.md

 # How?

-The Baltimore Bad Batch alerting service is a free and anonymous service that communicates over text message and can be thought of as an "amber alert" for an increase in overdose deaths in specific regions.
+The Baltimore Bad Batch Alert service is a free and anonymous service that communicates over text message and can be thought of as an "amber alert" for an increase in overdose deaths in specific regions.

 It's an express.js based app that uses Twilio for the communication aspect, and Heroku for running.

+# Who?
+[Michael LeGrand](https://github.com/michaellegrand) Leading the coding efforts with the [team](http://www.badbatchalert.com/team/) from [Code in the Schools](https://www.codeintheschools.org).
+[Dr. Amanda Latimore, PhD](http://www.bhsbaltimore.org/amanda-latimore-phd/) - Mentoring, guiding, improving, and promoting the service.
+Analyzing the overdose data in Baltimore City.
+[Dr. Lena Wen](https://health.baltimorecity.gov/node/35) - Creating public/private partnerships that allow us to exist.
+Dedicating herself to the fight against opioid deaths.
+Providing feedback and mentorship to our developers.
+[Mike Fried](https://health.baltimorecity.gov/people/mike-fried) - Creating the [TECHealth](https://www.baltimoretechealth.com/) initiative that kicked this all off.

 # Geting Started